ucdavis-bioinformatics-training/2021-August-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 And you should see all the commands in the file run in sequential order in the terminal.

-# Running jobs on the cluster and using modules
+# Running jobs on the cluster

 **1\.** In the UC Davis Bioinformatics Core we have a large computational cluster (named lssc0) that we use for our analyses.
 The job scheduling system we use on this cluster is called [Slurm](https://slurm.schedmd.com/).
 In this section, we will go through examples of the commands we will be using to interact with the cluster.